dsandor/dask-examples/trie-storage/README.md

 - Reads gzipped CSV files from a source directory
 - Processes the most recent file from each subdirectory
 - Stores data in a trie-based directory structure
-- Maintains property history with data lineage
+- Optional property history tracking with data lineage
 - Supports different destination roots for asset and company files
 - Colorful console output for better visibility
 - Configurable metadata and analysis file locations